olendorf/github_for_researchers/_units/navigating.md

 ---
 layout: page   # This is required
-title: Navigating Branches and Commits   # This is required
+title: Navigation and Manipulation  # This is required

 order: 23